FHU/2023-os-memes/_posts/2023-02-23-LTsoccer-address-space-meme.md

 ---
-title:
+title:  Bounds Register
-author:
+author: LT
-image:
+image: BoundsRegister.jpg
-chapter:
+chapter: 15
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The processor will check that the process is within the address space, and if it does not fit within the bounds register (is outside of bounds), the process will be terminated.